sgoodluck/sgoodluck.github.io/content/posts/10000-monkeys.md

 Ideally, you want a conscious human interacting with or at least overseeing AI operations to make sure things are behaving.

-Whatever process you create, putting a human in the loop can actually speed things up as they can eep your cat full of brainless monkeys going after the right bananas.
+Whatever process you create, putting a human in the loop can actually speed things up as they can keep your cat full of brainless monkeys going after the right bananas.

 HITLs are much like shepherds and can guide the flock to greener pastures while keeping the wolves away.

-I'm getting tired, so these analogies are getting out of hand.
-Put a human in charge of your minion of AI housecats and you'll have much better results because the human can reason at least 1000x better than even the fanciest AI model.
+Put a human in charge of your minion of AI housecats and you'll have much better results because the average human can reason at least 1000x better than even the fanciest AI model.

-Similarly, AI tools, like a mouse and keyboard, make a human much more capable than they are alone.
+AI tools, like a mouse and keyboard, also make a human much more capable than they are alone.

 #### Accept a degree of slop {#accept-a-degree-of-slop}